Musket Wars: Origin and escalation of warfare

 Māori began acquiring European muskets in the early 19th century from Sydney-based flax and timber merchants.
 Because they had never had projectile weapons, they initially sought guns for hunting.
 Their first known use in intertribal fighting was in the 1807 battle of Moremonui between Ngāpuhi and Ngāti Whātua in Northland near present-day Dargaville.
-Although they had some muskets, Ngāpuhi warriors struggled to load and reload them and were defeated by an enemy armed only with traditional weapons—the clubs and blades known as patu and taiaha.
+Although they had some muskets, Ngāpuhi warriors struggled to load and reload them quickly enough and were defeated by an enemy armed only with traditional weapons—the clubs and blades known as patu and taiaha.
 However, soon after, members of the Ngāti Korokoro hapū of Ngāpuhi suffered severe losses in a raid on the Kai Tutae hapu despite outnumbering their foe ten to one, because the Kai Tutae were equipped with muskets.

 Under Hongi Hika's command, Ngāpuhi began amassing muskets and from about 1818 began launching effective raids on hapu throughout the North Island against whom they had grievances.
-Rather than occupy territory in areas they defeated their enemy, they seized taonga (treasures) and slaves, who they put to work to grow and prepare more crops—chiefly flax and potatoes—as well as pigs to trade for even more weapons.
+Rather than occupy territory in areas where they defeated their enemy, they seized taonga (treasures) and slaves, whom they put to work to grow and prepare more crops—chiefly flax and potatoes—as well as raise pigs to trade for even more weapons.
 A flourishing trade in the smoked heads of slain enemies and slaves also developed.
 The custom of utu, or reciprocation, led to a growing series of reprisals as other iwi realised the benefits of muskets for warfare, prompting an arms race among warring groups.
-In 1821 Hongi Hika travelled to England with missionary Thomas Kendall and in Sydney on his return voyage traded the gifts he had obtained in England for between 300 and 500 muskets, which he then used to launch even more devastating raids, with even bigger armies, against iwi from the Auckland region to Rotorua.
+In 1821, Hongi Hika travelled to England with missionary Thomas Kendall and in Sydney on his return voyage traded the gifts which he had obtained in England for between 300 and 500 muskets, which he then used to launch even more devastating raids, with even bigger armies, against iwi from the Auckland region to Rotorua.

 Use of the musket by Māori

-The last of the non-musket wars, the 1807 Battle of Hingakaka, was fought between two opposing Māori alliances near modern Te Awamutu, with an estimated 16,000 warriors involved, although as late as about 1815 some conflicts were still being fought with traditional weapons.
+The last of the non-musket wars, the 1807 Battle of Hingakaka, was fought between two opposing Māori alliances near modern Te Awamutu, with an estimated 16,000 warriors involved, although as late as about 1815, some conflicts were still being fought with traditional weapons.
 The musket slowly put an end to the traditional combat of Māori warfare using mainly hand weapons and increased the importance of coordinated group manoeuvre.
-One-on-one fights such as Potatau Te Wherowhero's at the battle of Okoki in 1821 became rare.
+One-on-one fights such as Pōtatau Te Wherowhero's at the battle of Okoki in 1821 became rare.

-Initially, the musket was used as a shock weapon, enabling traditional and iron weapons to be used to great effect against a demoralised foe.
+Initially, the musket was used as a shock weapon, enabling traditional and iron weapons to be used effectively against a demoralised foe.
 But by the 1830s equally well-armed taua engaged each other with varying degrees of success.
 Māori learnt most of their musket technology from the various Pākehā Māori who lived in the Bay of Islands and Hokianga area.
-Some of these men were skilled sailors well experienced in the use of muskets in battles at sea.
-Māori customised their muskets; for example, some enlarged the touch holes which, while reducing muzzle velocity, increased rate of fire.
+Some of these men were skilled sailors who were well-experienced in using muskets in battles at sea.
+Māori customised their muskets; for example, some enlarged the touch holes, which, while reducing muzzle velocity, increased the rate of fire.